marienz/nix-doom-emacs-unstraightened/README.md

 fundamental limitation: Doom assumes its pins are applied to `straight.el` build recipes, while we use nixpkgs / emacs-overlay.
 If these diverge, our build breaks.

+Another possible problem is a package failing to build or run because one of its dependencies is missing.
+Unstraightened currently uses dependencies from the original (emacs-overlay) package.
+This is largely a performance optimization, that can be revisited if it breaks too frequently.

 ### Saving Custom changes fails